Carnit/semantic_TEAM_CRYPTC/app/README.md

 ## Dataset
-A sample data set is gernerated by ChatGPT the file is availabe at
+A sample data set is gernerated by ChatGPT the file is availabe at "input\test.csv"